Close Menu

 The main message is: A part of all you earn is yours to keep.

-My take away is… make saving and investing your number one priority!
+My takeaway from books like that is, make saving and investing your number one priority!

 For many people, this just doesn’t happen.
 They want to.
 They need to.
 And they intend to…. but it just never actually happens!